ClusterWS/cWS/README.md

     socket.on('close', (code, reason) => { });

     /**
-      * on 'error' will be called websocket connection has some issue
+      * on 'error' will be called websocket connection has some problems
       *
       * err: Error
     */